khoffie/MigFlow/OutputStructure.md

 data like gdp and stuff

 ### Region Table
-columns: distcode, year, agegroup, actualnet, prednet, actualtotal, predtotal, cheby_density, cheby_geography
+Columns: distcode, year, agegroup, actualnet, prednet, actualtotal, predtotal, cheby_density, cheby_geography

 If calculating actualnet, prednet, actualtotal and predtotal is inconvenient for you, no worries, I can do it easily myself.
 I am merely assuming that you generate those anyways.

+### Parameter estimates
+Columns: agegroup, param_name, estimate

 I think this should be it.
-I really only need flow predictions, the two cheby predictions and of course unique identifiers wrt. to age, year and district / district pair.
+I really only need flow predictions, the two cheby predictions, unique identifiers wrt. to age, year and district / district pair and the parameter estimates per agegroup.
 The other stuff I can calculate myself.
 See what works for you and thank you!